 Noel Sampson is a Nicaraguan architect and urban planner focused on development cooperation, urban development, urban resilience and housing in the Asia-Pacific, the Middle East and Latin America.

-Noel holds a Master degree in International Cooperation and Urban Development from the Technological University of Darmstadt (TU Darmstadt) in Germany, a Master in Sustainable Emergency Architecture from the International University of Catalunya (UIC) in Barcelona, and a first degree in Architecture from the National University of Engineering (UNI) in Nicaragua.
+Noel holds a Master degree in International Cooperation and Urban Development from the Darmstadt University of Technology (TU Darmstadt) in Germany, a Master in Sustainable Emergency Architecture from the International University of Catalunya (UIC) in Barcelona, and a first degree in Architecture from the National University of Engineering (UNI) in Nicaragua.
 Additionally, he has advanced studies on assessment and management of geological and climate related risks and DRR from the University of Geneva (CERG-C), Project and Program Management and Administration with MDF Training & Consultancy in the Netherlands, and housing development and management from Lund University (LTH) in Sweden.